|

 Most lectures are 40-50 minutes, followed by up to 30 minutes of audience questions.
 Microphones are provided so that questions can be asked.
 Usually, speakers stay until all questions are asked.
 Many speakers have commented favorably on the quality of the questions asked by the SILL audiences.

 Survey forms are available at the lectures and completed evaluations are given to the appropriate members of the Program Committee.
 There are usually several members of the Board at each lecture and they pass verbal comments on to the respective committee members as well.
-Evaluation forms are also available online.
 Evaluations are particularly important and critical to our providing a quality program.
 Your participation is encouraged and appreciated.
 Our speakers also welcome the comments.
 Some speakers are invited back year after year because of the positive response of the audience.

 TICKETING